Terradue/doc-tep-geohazards/source/community-guide/platform/geobrowser.rst

 ^^^^^^^^^^^^^^^
 Some Opensearch Descriptions have special standard parameters, for some of them the Geobrowser has a set of widget to allow users to easely and visually change the parameter values.
 For example, the geo:box parameter (filter by rectangle) and the geo:geometry parameter (filter by a custom shape in wkt) have some spatial buttons inside the map tools.
 From these controls, users can directly draw on the map the shape to perform the spatial query.

--  |geobrowser_button_polygon.png| Edit the search bbox by drawing a polygon on the map
+- |geobrowser_button_polygon| Edit the search bbox by drawing a polygon on the map
--  |geobrowser_button_recbox.png| Edit the search bbox by drawing a rectangle on the map
+- |geobrowser_button_recbox| Edit the search bbox by drawing a rectangle on the map
--  |geobrowser_button_placemark.png| Edit the search bbox by selecting a point as AOI
+- |geobrowser_button_placemark| Edit the search bbox by selecting a point as AOI
--  |geobrowser_button_wkt.png| Allow to enter a WKT or upload a shapefile, a kml or a geojson to be displayed on the map as bounding box
+- |geobrowser_button_wkt| Allow to enter a WKT or upload a shapefile, a kml or a geojson to be displayed on the map as bounding box

 Geocoding